sebastianmalcolm/whisper-anywhere/README.md

-## Voice-to-Text (almost) anywhere in Chrome using OpenAI Whisper API and the clipboard 🚀
+## Voice-to-Text (almost) anywhere in Chrome using OpenAI Whisper API 🚀

-Just click ctrl+alt+r to start/stop recording and the extension will use OpenAI Whisper API to transcribe your voice, copy the transcription to clipboard and paste it at the current caret position. 🎉
+Just click ctrl+alt+r to start/stop recording and the extension will use OpenAI Whisper API to transcribe your voice and paste the transcription at the current caret position. 🎉

 This repository is a fork of https://github.com/Ordinath/Whisper_to_ChatGPT
 I don't know much about web development, and I've spent only a few hours on this extension, so it might still be a little buggy and slow, but mostly it works!